bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-03-05-nothing-about-us.md

 A disabled-led discourse on accessible advancements within the film industry.

 ‘Nothing About Us Without Us’ will be a celebration of the BFI’s Disability Screen Advisory Group’s first cohort of leaders: Andrew Miller MBE, David Proud and Kim Tserkezie, joining us virtually, who will shortly step down after 5 years in post driving inclusive change in film.
-Hosted by ITV Creative Diversity Partner Samantha Tatlow MBE
+Hosted by ITV Creative Diversity Partner Samantha Tatlow MBE.

 These disabled screen pioneers will reflect on the highlights of their own careers in film and TV as well as the advisory group’s innovative and influential work at the BFI: from the pandemic Press Reset campaign to the creation of the world’s first Disability and Visible Difference Panel.